dtduy-jue/simple-dictionary/README.md

-# Dictionary
+# Simple Dictionary
-Big homework when I was an early sophomore.<br>
+Major project in OOP programming course.<br>
-This helps me practice with Java and JavaFX.
+This mess helps me practice with OOP concepts, as well as Java and JavaFX.